Africa Geographic Blogger Profiles

 Recent Post: 5 reasons to go on a walking safari

-About African Parks: African Parks is a non-profit organisation that takes on total responsibility for the rehabilitation and long-term management of national parks in partnership with governments, wildlife organisations and local communities.
+African Parks is a non-profit organisation that takes on total responsibility for the rehabilitation and long-term management of national parks in partnership with governments, wildlife organisations and local communities.
 We operate seven national parks in six countries: Zambia, Malawi, the Democratic Republic of Congo, the Republic of Congo, Rwanda and Chad.
-Please see www.african-parks.org.
+Please see www.african-parks.org or visit our Facebook page for more information.

 O&L Leisure Hotels & Lodges